ToxPuro/astaroth/paper.md

 The implementation is left to `Astaroth`'s DSL compiler `acc`, which applies a number of specialized optimizations.
 An especially important optimization is the unrolled and reordered computation of all required stencils at the start of the kernels, which enables instruction-level parallelism and efficient usage of caches [@pekkila_graphicsprocessors_2026].
 In addition to stencils, the DSL supports two other operations: 1) multi-GPU reductions -- which are commonly needed for stencil-based solvers; and 2) simplified distributed ray-tracing, where rays cannot change directions and are restricted to move through neighbouring grid points -- which is necessary for simulations incorporating radiative transfer [@heinemann2006radiative].
-`Astaroth`'s DSL also includes a standard library, providing, inter alia: derivative operators used in PDE solvers, implemented for generally spaced Cartesian, spherical or cylindrical grids; and Poisson solvers, e.g. for self-gravity [@krasnopolsky2026iterative].
+`Astaroth`'s DSL also includes a standard library, providing, inter alia: derivative operators used in PDE solvers, implemented for generally spaced Cartesian, spherical or cylindrical grids; and Poisson solvers, e.g., for self-gravity [@krasnopolsky2026iterative].

 `acc` transpiles the DSL source into CUDA or HIP source code, which is further compiled into machine code using a native CUDA or HIP compiler.
 The program thus produced is executed in the `acc` runtime system, which further optimizes the kernels by autotuning the thread block sizes for kernel execution.
 `acc` also supports run-time compilation, because run-time configuration parameters may change the evaluation of conditional statements, thereby changing the branches taken at run-time.
 With run-time compilation, `acc` compiles for a given configuration only those parts of the DSL source that will be executed.
-Information about which code is executed also allows `Astaroth` to optimize run-time behaviour more precisely, e.g. memory allocations or communication patterns.
+Information about which code is executed also allows `Astaroth` to optimize run-time behaviour more precisely, e.g., memory allocations or communication patterns.

 ## Multi-GPU runtime system and API